Rowan University

-Rowan University is a public research university in Glassboro, New Jersey, with a medical campus in Stratford and medical and academic campuses in Camden.
+Rowan University is a public research university in Glassboro, New Jersey, United States.
 Founded in 1923 as Glassboro Normal School on a 25 acres site donated by 107 residents, the school was known as Glassboro State College from 1958 until 1992 and Rowan College of New Jersey from 1992 to 1997.
+It also operates a medical campus in Stratford, and medical and academic campuses in Camden.

 The university includes 14 colleges and schools with a total enrollment (undergraduate, graduate, and professional studies) of just over 19,600 students.
 Rowan offers bachelor's, master's, doctoral, and professional degree programs.
 It is classified among "R2: Doctoral Universities – High research activity".

+In 1967, the college was the site of meeting between U.S. president Lyndon B. Johnson and Soviet Premier Alexei Kosygin.